Substance Abuse Awareness Poster Contest

 Tell Us About Your Programs

 Help us improve the Service Program activities offered by the Supreme Council office by sending reports on your council’s successful activities and/or any suggestions you may have on improving our programs.
-Send this information to Fraternal Services, Service Program Suggestions, 1 Columbus Plaza, New Haven, CT 06510-3326 or contact us.
+Send this information to Fraternal Mission, Service Program Suggestions, 1 Columbus Plaza, New Haven, CT 06510-3326 or contact us.
 Please include “Service Program Suggestions” in the subject line.

 Conducting a Knights of Columbus Substance Abuse Awareness Poster Contest is an excellent way to get the young people of your community involved in addressing issues that directly affect them.
 It is fun and easy to conduct.